tetherless-world/explanation-ontology/modeling.md

     <li id="responsibility">
 <table><td><strong>Responsibility Explanation</strong></td><td style="text-align: right;"><a href="#catalogexplanations">Top</a></td></table>  <ul type = "circle">
     <li> <strong>Definition:</strong>Concerns “who” is involved in the development, manage-ment, and implementation of an ML system, and “who” to contact for a human review of a decision.
 Responsibility explanations help by directing the individual to the person or team responsible for a decision.
 It also makes accountability traceable.</li>
-    <li><strong>Prototypical Question:</strong>Who  is  involved  in  the  development,  management, and implementation of an ML system?, Who to contact for a human review of a decision?</li>
+    <li><strong>Prototypical Question:</strong>Who  is  involved  in  the  development,  management, and implementation of an ML system?
+Who to contact for a human review of a decision?</li>
     <li><strong>Sufficency Condition:</strong> <br/>Is there a ‘system recommendation’ from an ‘AI method’ that was part of a ‘system’, whose ‘system developer’ is known?</li>
     <li> <strong>OWL Restriction:</strong> <br/>
       <pre>